-Policies for entrance scholarships and academic achievement awards
+Policies for entrance scholarships, awards, and medals

 Be sure to refer to definitions to understand the types of awards